ferpoble2/Relief_Creator/readme.md

 + GUI: Functionality related to the UI of the program.
 + Render: Functionality related to the rendering process and the main cycle of the program.
 + Controller: Functionality related to the keyboard/mouse input and how the program must answer to the events.
-+ Program: Functionality related to the state of the program in a given moment.
++ Program: Functionality related to the state of the program in each moment.
-+ Engine: Functionality related to the communication of different components of the program.
-Functionality related to how the program must answer possible errors that happens.
-Functionality related to the threads and execution of tasks.
++ Engine: Functionality related to the communication of different components of the program, how the program must answer possible errors that happens and related to the threads and execution of tasks.
 + Output: Functionality related to the generation of output files.
 + Input: Functionality related to reading of input files.